maddingo/nio-fs-provider/README.md

 Maven Central: [![Maven Central](https://maven-badges.herokuapp.com/maven-central/no.maddin.niofs/nio-fs/badge.svg?style=plastic)](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22no.maddin.niofs%22)

-FileSystemProviders for java.nio in Java 7.
+FileSystemProviders for java.nio introduced in Java 7.
+The binary code is only tested and compiled on Java 8.

-It allows File system operation agnostic to the underlying implementation, much like Apache VFS, but now in standard Java 7.
+It allows File system operation agnostic to the underlying implementation, much like Apache VFS, but now in standard Java.

 __NB:__ The project has moved in Maven Central.
 This library was previously published with groupId `no.uis.nio` in Maven Central.
 Version 1.1.7 is the last version under this groupId.